ROH World Championship: Belt designs

+On March 31, 2023, a new design of the championship belt was revealed on the Countdown to Supercard of Honor show, making it the sixth design in the title's history.

+The current (2023) design of the ROH World Championship has black strap featuring 5 plates.
+The main plate is silver with 2 black banners.
+The top reading "WORLD" and the bottom banner reading "WRESTLING CHAMPION".
+The center of the plate features a globe with the current Ring of Honor logo on it.
+The side plates are circular with the Ring of Honor logo on the top and an engraved figure of a wrestler performing the "Jay Driller" finisher, paying tribute to former ROH World Champion and Hall of Famer, Jay Briscoe, who died in a car accident in January 2023.

+When Mark Briscoe became champion, he introduced his own variant of the title, with the plates on a white & black camouflage strap.

 Reigns

-Overall, there have been 37 ROH World Championship reigns and 30 total champions.
+Overall, there have been 42 ROH World Championship reigns and 33 total champions.
 The title has been vacated twice.
-The inaugural champion was Low Ki, who defeated Christopher Daniels, Spanky, and Doug Williams in a Four Way 60-minute Iron Man match at the Crowning A Champion event on July 27, 2002, to become champion.
+The inaugural champion was Low Ki, who defeated Christopher Daniels, Spanky, and Doug Williams in a Four Way 60-minute Iron Man match at the Crowning A Champion event on July 27, 2002, to become the inaugural champion.

 Adam Cole holds the record for most reigns, with three.
 Jay Lethal has the most defenses, with 41; Kyle O'Reilly has the fewest, with 0.
 At 645 days, Samoa Joe has the longest reign in the title's history; Kyle O'Reilly's reign is the shortest at 33 days.

-Claudio Castagnoli is the current champion in his second reign.
-He defeated Chris Jericho on December 10, 2022 at Final Battle in Arlington, Texas.
+Bandido is the current champion in his second reign.
+He defeated Chris Jericho in a Title vs. Mask match on April 6, 2025 in Philadelphia, Pennsylvania at Dynasty.